Taylor Swift endorses Kamala Harris in Instagram post after the debate

 "I think she is a steady-handed, gifted leader and I believe we can accomplish so much more in this country if we are led by calm and not chaos," she wrote in a post to her more than 280 million followers on Instagram.

-Swift said she was alarmed by Trump posting recent AI pictures on social media, falsely showing her endorsing him, and wanted to combat misinformation with the truth.
+Swift said she was alarmed by former President Donald Trump posting recent AI pictures on social media, falsely showing her endorsing him, and wanted to combat misinformation with the truth.

-The pop star began publicly weighing in on politics ahead of the 2018 midterms, has a record of boosting civic participation by discussing politics online.
+The pop star, who began publicly weighing in on politics ahead of the 2018 midterms, has a record of boosting civic participation by discussing politics online.
 Her past endorsements and statements, though infrequent, have prompted tens of thousands of people to register to vote.

 Impact of endorsement